 Overview

-Echoes in the Mists is a retro-inspired horror Soulslike developed as my graduate capstone at RIT.
-Designed and built by a small multidisciplinary team, I took on the role of software engineer and producer on the project.
+Echoes in the Mists is a Souls-like game with a demo available for PC on itch.io.
+I led engineering and production on a multidisciplinary team.
+I designed and implemented all core systems and tools while managing schedules, meetings, and task planning to keep development on track.
 It was powered by my modular gameplay framework Mosaic and recognized at the GDC NYS Pavilion, RPI GameFest, EDGE, Roc Game Fest, Imagine RIT, and multiple RIT press features.

 Challenge